phaniraghava1234/airfoil/README.md

 - Generate an initial TFI mesh.
 - Smooth the outer field using 100 iterations of the Winslow smoother.
 - Export the mesh to `final_mesh.csv`.
-- Display a comparison plot and a zoomed leading-edge view.
+- Display and save a comparison plot and a zoomed leading-edge view.

 ## Future Scope
 1.  **Curved Elements**: Extension to $P^2$ or $P^3$ curvilinear elements to support High-Order DG methods.